 What is the difference between Aida, Evenweave (Lugana) & Linen?

-These fabrics can all be used for cross stitch projects plus some of the Evenweave & Linen can also be used for embroidery designs.
-So what is the difference, and how do you know what one is right for YOUR project?
+These fabrics can all be used for cross stitch projects, plus some of the Evenweave & Linen can also be used for embroidery designs.
+So what is the difference, and how do you know which one is right for YOUR project?

 The answer really depends on what sort of fabric you like, and that only comes with experience & experimenting.
 If you always use Aida you will never know what Evenweave (often called Lugana) is like, so it is worth trying out the different sorts of fabric to see which you prefer.